WEARFITS/docs/README.md

-# WEARFITS API
+# WEARFITS® API

 ![WEARFITS](img/wearfits_logo_sq_bl_sm.png)

-**[WEARFITS](https://wearfits.com) is a comprehensive web application designed for virtual try-ons and size fitting.
-Leveraging modern web technologies like 3D, Augmented Reality (AR), Machine Learning, and Generative AI, WEARFITS provides users with an interactive and seamless experience to visualize garments and accessories in both apparel and footwear contexts.**
+**[WEARFITS®](https://wearfits.com) is a comprehensive web application designed for virtual try-ons and size fitting.
+Leveraging modern web technologies like 3D, Augmented Reality (AR), Machine Learning, and Generative AI, WEARFITS® provides users with an interactive and seamless experience to visualize garments and accessories in both apparel and footwear contexts.**

 ## Products